stig/www.brautaset.org/_posts/2013-03-06-backing-up-photos-online.md

 So it all boils down to photos, really.
 They're annoyingly big, there's a lot of them, and they're *impossible to replace* by throwing money at the problem.
 I decided to look into a number of different services for backing up photos online.
-We use iPhoto on a Mac to manage our photos, so we wanted something that integrate with that.
+We use iPhoto on a Mac to manage our photos, and we wanted something that integrates with that setup.

 ## Contenders